-The Trans-NIH RNAi Facility (TNRF), administered by staff in NCATS’ Division of Pre-Clinical Innovation, is designed to help NIH investigators use the latest functional genomics technology to advance drug discovery and scientific knowledge about health and disease.
+The Functional Genomics Lab, previously known as the Trans-NIH RNAi Facility (TNRF) and administered by staff in NCATS’ Division of Pre-Clinical Innovation, is designed to help NIH investigators use the latest functional genomics technology to advance drug discovery and scientific knowledge about health and disease.

 About the Technology

 Small interfering RNA (siRNA) and short hairpin RNA (shRNA) molecules are pieces of RNA that block the activity of genes through a natural process called RNA interference (RNAi).
 This process has emerged as a powerful tool used in thousands of labs worldwide to understand gene function.
 Because each RNA molecule can block a different gene, RNAi can tell scientists about the role of any gene in maintaining health or causing disease.

 In tests called genome-wide and targeted RNAi screens, scientists use robots to introduce siRNAs and shRNAs into human cells to block the activity of genes.
 Scientists can use these techniques to understand how genes affect drugs’ effectiveness and how they affect disease processes.

 Another technology available through the Functional Genomics Lab is CRISPR/Cas9, which stands for clustered regularly interspaced short palindromic repeats/CRISPR-associated protein 9.
 This technique enables researchers to make precise edits to a genome, removing, adding, activating or repressing genes based on desired outcome.
 This could involve correcting a problem caused by a faulty gene by replacing it with a properly functioning version.